luise/tester/README.md

 [tester-runner-example.js](tester-runner-example.js).

 The required configurations are:
-- `awsAccessKey`: The access key used by test daemon to boot machines.
+- `awsAccessKey`: The access key used by the test daemon to boot machines on the Amazon provider.
-- `awsSecretAccessKey`: The secret access key used by test daemon to boot machines.
+- `awsSecretAccessKey`: The secret access key used by the test daemon to boot machines on the Amazon provider.
+- `digitalOceanKey`: The secret key used to boot machines on the DigitalOcean provider.
+- `gceProjectID`: The ID of the project in which Google machines will be booted.
+- `gcePrivateKey`: The private key of the service account used to boot machines on the Google provider.
+- `gceClientEmail`: The email address of the service account used to boot machines on the Google provider.
 - `testingNamespace`: The namespace used by the test daemon.
 - `slackChannel`: The Slack channel where build results will be posted.
 - `slackTeam`: The Slack team in which `slackChannel` is located.